game-ai-platform-team/tira-ai-local/README.md

     - Switching games will reset the active game and kill the AI process.
 2. **Submit Form**
     - Submit your AI here.
 You can drag the root folder of your AI project into the box or type the path to the it in the field below.
+    - If the given path is valid, the program will then execute the [`runcommand`](#ai-configuration) inside `./tiraconfig`.
+If configured correctly, this will start the AI process.
+    - The process ID of the new process can be seen in the logs.
 3. **FEN** *Chess Only*
-    - If not empty, the game will start in this position.
+    - If not empty or invalid, the game will be started in this position.
-    - Current position in FEN notation is also shown above the gameboard
+    - Current position in FEN notation is also shown above the gameboard.
+    - See [the chess instructions](#chess) for more details on using FEN notation.
 4. **Setup**
-    - Check this box to run the `setup.sh` script in your AI's `./tiraconfig` directory.
+    - Check this box to run the [`setup.sh`](#ai-configuration) script in your AI's `./tiraconfig` directory before starting the AI process.
     - This only needs to be done for the first time you use your AI.
 5. **Copy FEN** *Chess Only*
     - Copy the current position in FEN notation to clipboard.
 6. **Copy PGN** *Chess Only*
-    - Copy the game in PGN notation to clipboard.
+    - Copy the game in [PGN notation](https://en.wikipedia.org/wiki/Portable_Game_Notation) to clipboard.
-    - You can use the PGN string to view your games in other applications, such as [lichess.org](https://lichess.org/paste).
+    - You can use the PGN string to view and analyze your game in other applications, such as [lichess.org](https://lichess.org/paste).
 7. **Kill Process**
     - Kill the active AI process.
     - Use this if your AI gets stuck and you don't want to restart the program or switch games.